tencentyun/intlcloud-documents/yehe_doc/中间件与通信/即时通信 IM/SDK 文档/常规集成（无 UI 库）/群组相关/群组管理（iOS）_intl_en.md

 </tr>
 </table>

+>?
+>- Group types are upgraded in the new SDK version and they are **work group (Work)**, **public group (Public)**, **meeting group (Meeting)**, and **audio-video group (AVChatRoom)**.
+Private group (Private) and chat room (ChatRoom) in earlier versions (which have Public, Private, ChatRoom, and AVChatRoom groups) correspond to work group (Work) and meeting group (Meeting) in the new version respectively.
->?In the Pro Edition or Flagship Edition SDKAppID, the maximum net increase in group quantity per day is 10,000 for all group types.
-Free peak group count is 100,000 per month, and you will need to <a href="https://intl.cloud.tencent.com/document/product/1047/34350"> pay for usage exceeding the free quota</a>.
+>- In the Pro Edition or Flagship Edition SDKAppID, the maximum net increase in group count per day is 10,000 for all group types.
+Free peak group count is 100,000 per month, and you will need to <a href="https://intl.cloud.tencent.com/document/product/1047/34350"> pay for usage not covered by the free quota</a>.

 ## Group Management